YairLevi/Lecture4U/README.md

 ### Database
 ### Microservices
 #### OCR

+Given an handwriting image, creates a .docx file, with the text that appears in the image.

+Each image may conatin a few sentences, and in each sentence a few words.
+First, we split the given image, into several images, that contain only one word.
+In order to to that, we use the [Otsu threshold](https://en.wikipedia.org/wiki/Otsu%27s_method).
+In the simplest form, this algorithm returns a single intensity threshold that separate pixels into two classes, foreground and background.
+Then, choose the right kernel size for each image.

+Different users have a different font size, so we can't pre-adjust the same kernel size for each user, since users with a large font size need a large kernel (to catch the whole word), while users with a small font size need a relatively small kernel.
+To solve this problem we create a calibration system that enables each user to upload an image, choose a kernel size, and see if our model was able to marked each word in a green rectangle.
+To achieve maximum accuracy later on, it's recommended to choose a kernel size that mark each word in a rectangle.

+Now, let's talk about our neural network model.
+For the training, we used the [IAM Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database).
+The model implemented with TensorFlow (TF), and has several [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network) and [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) layers, and a [CTC Loss](https://en.wikipedia.org/wiki/Connectionist_temporal_classification).

+We feed the model with the previous images (that contain only one word), and for each image, the model returns a word.
+We keep the order in which we send the images, so we can put the text back together, in the correct order it appeared in the regular image.
+Finally. write the model's output to a .docx file.

 #### Speech to text
 Our goal is to transcibe the given .m4a audio file and write for each topic it's timestamp according to the known keywords.
 If you haven't already run one of our speech to text demo files, it is recommended to do so (see speech to text Run Demo section).